 These homemade brownie cookies will satisfy any chocolate craving.
-Loaded with chocolate chips they are a great addition to any cookie jar.
+Loaded with chocolate chips they are a great addition to any cookie jar and are perfect to tuck into a lunch box for a tasty treat.

 If you’ve read my blog for any length of time, you know my family LOVES brownies.
 These homemade brownie cookies are no exception.
 They were gone in no time!
 Actually, I came home one afternoon, craving something chocolate and the cookie jar was empty!
 But I guess that’s to be expected with teenagers in the house!

 You can see from the photos these are not flat cookies.
 They are a taller cookie and that is a result of the use of shortening rather than butter.
-Cookies made with shortening tend to be softer and more tender giving them a more brownie-like texture.
+Butter, of course, adds lots of flavor.
+You could even try half shortening, half butter but, again, I have not tried this substitution and can not guarantee delicious results.
+If you do try it, I’d love to know how it worked out for you.

 - 1 ½ cups firmly packed light brown sugar